learnforpractice/ascdk-book/docs/callc.md

 python3 -m pip install -U eoscdt
 ```

+## Compile C/C++ Code to a Library and Link it to Rust Code

-Next, let's compile the `say_hello` function as an example to demonstrate how to compile code:
+Next, let's take compiling the `say_hello` function as an example to demonstrate how to compile code:

-If the source file is in C, for example:
+If the source file is C code, for example:

 say_hello.c